3 ways to Manage Freelancers and Independent Contractors (Guide)

 Figure 1 shows the spectrum across which the typical independent worker may comply with federal and state rules for worker classification.

-Independent workers are typicall defined in three ways:
+Independent workers are typically defined in three ways:

-Workers on the rightmost side of the spectrum are clearly non-compliant.
-These workers do not see themselves as a true independent business and are generally happy to engage through a traditional payrolling program that provides them with standard W-2 employment status and a regular paycheck.
+Workers on the right side of the spectrum are clearly non-compliant.
+These workers do not see themselves as a true independent business and are generally happy to engage through a traditional payrolling program that provides them with standard W-2 employment status and a regular paycheck. - GRAY ZONE WORKERS:

-The compliance status for gray zone workers, the workers who fall in the middle of the spectrum above, may not be easily discernible without further analysis.
+The compliance status for gray zone workers—the workers who fall in the middle of the spectrum above—may not be easily discernible without further analysis.
 These workers often see themselves as independent professionals and are unwilling to engage through payrolling programs.
-It is this gray zone of independent workers that represents the majority of reclassification risk—and is the primary target of compliance and engagement programs.
+This gray zone of independent workers represents the majority of reclassification risk—and is the primary target of compliance and workforce engagement programs.

 1. Rogue Engagement Approach